How to Grow Blueberry Cannabis and Get the Best Yield Outdoor?

-From using it casually to relax to taking it to improve health, there's no wrong with Blueberry.
+From causal use to relax to taking it for health improvements, there's no wrong with Blueberry.
 Plus, its name lives up to its reputation.
-The strain does taste sweet, like blueberries.
-This legendary indica strain originates from Canada.
+The strain does taste sweet - like blueberries.
+This legendary Indica strain originates from Canada.
 It appeared at the end of the 1970s thanks to American breeder DJ Short who wanted to create a strain against anxiety.

 A fairly mysterious character, DJ Short collaborated with other growers, so the strain spread around the world and picked on popularity.
-Besides it's the perfect remedy against anxiety, blueberry has proven to be extra effective for pains.
-Grow it properly—it will yield big buds.
-Its buds are also sticky and demand proper curing.
+Besides it's the perfect remedy against anxiety, Blueberry cannabis has proven to be extra effective for pains.
+Grow it properly - it will generously yield big buds, which are also sticky and require proper curing.

-Lifestyle: Blueberry is suited for everyone, even for those who avoid indica.
-Fear not a couch lock effect when you take it.
+Lifestyle: Blueberry cannabis is suited for everyone, even for those who avoid smoking indicas.
+Fear not a couch lock effect when you consume it.
 With a slightly trippy high, your brain will still be good for your go-about.
 For people with various health conditions, Blueberry can improve their overall well-being, offering comfort and happiness.

 Medical uses: Neuropathic pain, lower back pain, migraines, appetite loss, sleeplessness and restlessness, anxiety.

-Grow difficulty: In general, it's pretty easy to grow blueberry cannabis plants.
-You will do it with minimal effort.
-However, if you want to bump up the yields, certain things have to be done.
+Grow difficulty: It is relatively easy to grow Blueberry cannabis plants.
+You can do it with minimal effort.
+However, if you want to bump up on yield and have a nice harvest, certain things have to be done.

 Flowering time: Can range between 45 to 60 days

 Yield: Moderate to high.
 Growing indoors can produce up to 18 ounces per plant.
-With up to 25 ounces per plant, an outdoor harvest can be even more generous.
+But with up to 25 ounces per plant, an outdoor harvest can be even more generous.

 Average THC: Can range between 15% and 24%